silentdance/ram/intl.en-US/Quick Start/Log on with a RAM user account.md

 ## Logon entry {#section_ff3_vhf_xdb .section}

-After logging on to the [RAM console](https://partners-intl.console.aliyun.com/#/ram), query the logon link on the Dashboard page.\)
+The logon entry for RAM users is [https://signin.aliyun.com/login.htm](https://signin.aliyun.com/login.htm). \(You can also query the logon link on the Dashboard page of the [RAM console](https://ram.console.aliyun.com/).\)

 ## Logon information {#section_gf3_vhf_xdb .section}

 RAM user logon requires an enterprise alias, a sub-user name, and a password.

-The enterprise alias is the one you have configured in [Ram initial setup](reseller.en-US/Quick Start/Ram initial setup.md).
-If you have not configured the enterprise alias, the default enterprise alias is your cloud account ID \(which can be queried through**Account Management** \> **Security Settings**.
+The enterprise alias is the one you have configured in [RAM initial setup](intl.en-US/Quick Start/Ram initial setup.md).
+If you have not configured the enterprise alias, the default enterprise alias is your cloud account ID \(which can be queried through **Account Management** \> **Security Settings**.